Car Insurance for Convicted Drivers

 We specialise in a variety of niche motoring markets, including insurance for drivers with motoring convictions or criminal convictions.
 Unlike many of our competitors, we can offer competitive quotes to those convicted of serious crimes and motoring offences, drink driving and other alcohol related motoring offences.
-No matter what your past, if you come to us for a quote you'll realise that your conviction doesn't necessary sentence you to paying over the odds for your car or home insurance.

 Many insurers will send their premiums through the roof if you've had a motoring conviction or two, and if you've had a criminal conviction recorded against you, they may well not insure you at all.
 Here at Adrian Flux, things are different.
 We know that your past is not necessarily a guide to the future.
 And as experts in finding cover for all types of specialist and unusual situations, our quotes department can arrange low cost, high quality insurance cover for your car, whatever your history.